joshallenit/gh-stacked-diff/README.md

 ## TL;DR

-Using a stacked diff workflow like this allows you to work on separate streams of work without changing branches.
+Using a stacked diff workflow allows you to work on separate streams of work without the overhead of changing branches.
 This project is a Command Line Interface that manages git commits and branches to allow you to quickly use a stacked diff workflow.
 It uses the Github CLI to create pull requests and add reviewers once PR checks have passed.

 ## Installation